mrplants/crime_prediction/README.md

 ```

-4.
+4. Pleas go to Ali/notebooks_models/ to see the code files.

-Model 5a has
+Model 5a used one hot encoding.
+Learning rate was .008 , minibatch size was 200.

-Model 5b has
+Model 5b used 3 hot encoding.
+Learning rate was .008, minibatch size was 200.

-Model 5c has
+Model 5c used 3 hot encoding.
+Learning rate was .003, minibatch size was 400.

-Model 6 has
+Model 6 used 3 hot encoding with upsampling.
+Learning rate was .003, minibatch size was 400.

 ## Raw Data/ Resources